SECURITY Refer to SITES > Monitor in Security Level Details - Permissions.

 Only displayed for online devices and if the Web Remote option is turned ON in the Remote Control Tools section of your security level.
 Click the button to connect to the device using a Web Remote session.
 The session will open in a new browser tab.

-IMPORTANT A Web Remote session can be initiated from any device (Windows, macOS, Linux, iOS, or Android) so long as the device has a modern browser; an Agent is not required.
+IMPORTANT A Web Remote session can be initiated from any device (Windows, macOS, Linux, iOS, or Android) using a Chrome or Firefox browser; an Agent is not required.
 However, only Windows and macOS devices with an Agent installed can be controlled via a Web Remote session.
-In addition, in order for Web Remote to function properly on macOS devices running Mojave or Catalina, the following settings under System Preferences > Security & Privacy > Privacy must have AEM Agent.app listed and checked:
+In addition, in order for Web Remote to function properly on macOS devices running Mojave or Catalina, these applications must be listed and checked under System Preferences > Security & Privacy > Privacy in the following sections:

 For more information, refer to Web Remote BETA.